Will Hutchins: Warner Bros.

 Hutchins was discovered by a talent scout for Warner Bros., who changed his name from Marshall Lowell Hutchason to Will Hutchins.
 The young actor's easygoing manner was compared to Will Rogers, the Oklahoma humorist.
 His contract led him to guest appearances in Warner Bros.
 Television programs, such as Conflict, in which he appeared in three hour-long episodes, including his screen debut as Ed Masters in "The Magic Brew" on October 16, 1956.

 Hutchins was also cast as a guest star on Cheyenne, Bronco, Maverick and 77 Sunset Strip.
 He had small roles in the Warners movies Bombers B-52 (1957), Lafayette Escadrille (1958), and No Time for Sergeants (1958) where he screen tested for the lead of Will Stockdale with James Garner playing the psychiatrist.

 Sugarfoot

-Hutchins leapt to national fame in the lead of Sugarfoot, in which he played a frontier lawyer with intermittent comedic overtones.
+Hutchins leapt to national fame in the lead of Sugarfoot, a drama with intermittent comedic overtones in which he played a frontier lawyer.

 During the series' run he guest-starred on other Warner Bros shows such as The Roaring 20's, Bronco, and Surfside 6.
 He was the lead guest star in an episode of Maverick entitled "Bolt from the Blue" written and directed by Robert Altman and starring Roger Moore as Beau Maverick.

-Warners tried him in the lead of a feature, Young and Eager (1961) aka Claudelle Inglish with Diane McBain.

-He tried another pilot for a series, Howie, that was not picked up and appeared with Jeff Chandler in the Warners war film Merrill's Marauders (1962), a picture filmed in the Philippine Islands and Chandler's last acting role.
+He appeared in supporting roles in the Warner Bros films Claudelle Inglish (1961) and the World War II action picture Merrill's Marauders (1962), which starred Jeff Chandler.